Myrtle Cain

 Myrtle Agnes Cain (April 11, 1894 - February 6, 1980) was an American politician and labor activist.
 She served as president of the Women's Trade Union of Minneapolis and was a member of the Minnesota Farmer Labor Party.
 In 1923 and 1924, Cain served in the Minnesota House of Representatives.
 Governor Wendell Anderson named February 15, 1973 "Myrtle Cain Day."
 She is one of 25 women recognized on the Minnesota Woman Suffrage Memorial in Saint Paul.

 Early life

 Born in Minneapolis, Minnesota, to Irish immigrant parents, Cain went to public schools in the city and to St. Anthony's Convent.
+Her father was a boilermaker who was active in the Railroad Brotherhood union.

 Career

 Union work

 Cain led a strike with the Telephone Operators Union in 1918.
-She was also a member of the Women's Trade Union League of Minneapolis and the National Woman's Party.
+She quickly became a leader of the Women's Trade Union League of Minneapolis, and worked in women's outreach with the American Federation of Labor.
+She was also a member of the League of Catholic Women.

+Already involved with labor activism, Cain befriended Alice Paul, the founder of the National Women's Party which fought for the right to vote.